PNNL-Comp-Mass-Spec/AScore/README.md

 # AScore Console

-The AScore program can process first-hits or synopsis files from MSGF+, SEQUEST, or X!Tandem to compute confidence scores for the position of modified residues.
-It is most commonly used to compute confidence scores for phosphorylated residues (phosphosites).
+The AScore program can process first-hits or synopsis files created by Peptide Hit Results Processor ([PHRP](https://github.com/PNNL-Comp-Mass-Spec/PHRP)) to compute confidence scores for the position of modified residues, as identified by MS-GF+, MaxQuant, MSFragger, X!Tandem, etc. AScore is most commonly used to compute confidence scores for phosphorylated residues (phosphosites).

 ## Scores